 Employees may transport civilian passengers in a city vehicle.
-However, officers are obligated to respond to certain law enforcement events and a civilian passenger may be stranded during this type of situation attending a school or working out of town may take passengers to meal breaks, hotels and other reasonable locations associated with their assignment.
+However, officers are obligated to respond to certain law enforcement events and a civilian passenger may be stranded during this type of situation area.
+It is imperative that the employee receives prior approval, as there may be specific liability attached to the city and the employee, should the vehicle be involved in a collision.
+Employees attending a school or working out of town may take passengers to meal breaks, hotels and other reasonable locations associated with their assignment.